Betfred: Football

 In May 2016, it was announced that Betfred would take over sponsorship of the Scottish League Cup for three years, rebranding it the Betfred Cup.
 In June 2017, Betfred was confirmed as the new official shirt sponsors of Championship side Bolton Wanderers, in an agreement which lasted for two years.

 In June 2019, Betfred took over the shirt sponsorship rights for RCD Mallorca for the next two years.

 Darts

 In July 2019, Betfred announced that it had been installed as the official sponsor for the PDC's World Matchplay tournament until 2022.
 Betfred announced before the 2022 event that they had renewed the sponsorship deal, which will see them become sponsors of the tournament until 2025.

 Golf

 In August, 2024, Betfred was the title sponsor of the Betfred British Masters hosted by Sir Nick Faldo.

 Sponsorships in the USA

-Betfredsports.com, Betfred's digital and retail presence in the USA, has official partnerships with NFL teams, the Denver Broncos and Cincinnati Bengals, whilst they are partners of the Colorado Rockies of the MLB and Loudoun United FC of the USL Championship, which includes a jersey sponsorship.
+Betfredsports.com, Betfred's digital and retail presence in the US, has official partnerships with NFL teams, the Denver Broncos and Cincinnati Bengals, whilst they are partners of the Colorado Rockies of the MLB and Loudoun United FC of the USL Championship, which includes a jersey sponsorship.